-Importing your mailing list into a newsletter could also put your entire company into SPAM jail, which is why newsletter companies state clearly they don’t allow purchased lists.
-“There is a Spam database that all ISPs and email providers subscribe to and supply data to called SORBS.” explains Eric Skeens, managing partner of 3 Tree Tech, an IT consulting firm, and client.
+Importing your mailing list into a newsletter could also put your entire company into spam jail, which is why newsletter companies state clearly they don’t allow purchased lists.
+“There is a spam database that all ISPs and email providers subscribe to and supply data to called SORBS,” explains Eric Skeens, a client of mine and managing partner of 3 Tree Tech, an IT consulting firm.
 “There are multiple ways to get flagged in SORBS, but the most detrimental way is through a spam-trap, which is an email address that is unsuspectingly hidden in purchased email lists.”

 Importing a purchased email list is likely illegal